THE VOELKER LABORATORY

 Snowpacks like that shown here on North and Middle Sister mountains supply water to cities, for agriculture and hydropower.
 However, snowpack is declining across the western United States.
 Record low snowpacks during recent years have caught national attention, largely due to the extreme drought in California and the realization that these snowpacks provide much of the water that sustains urban centers and agriculture in the western United States.

-Winter atmospheric circulation patterns over the western United States and Canada have been particularly variable over the past 5 years or so.
+Winter atmospheric circulation patterns over the western United States and Canada have been particularly variable over recent years.
 This has caused record low snowpacks in some years as is shown to the left for 2014/15.
 In other years, like 2016/17, there was abundant precipitation in many of the same regions.

 Central Oregon Forest Drought Stress and Resilience